noahbroyles/Music/user-manual.md

 The program will ask whether you would like to download the `mp3` from that URL, and whether you would like to play it when it downloads.
 Respond with `yes/no`.

 ### Playls:
 To play a playlist, enter `playls` at the prompt.
 You will be shown a list of all `pls` files in the same directory with a number associated with them.
 To play one, enter the playlist number.
 To exit from here, enter `0`.

+### Makepls:
+To create a playlist, enter `makepls` at the prompt.
+You will be asked for a playlist name.
+The format for these names is `CamelCase`.
+If you enter a name with spaces in it, it will `CamelCased` for you.😉
+The program will print a list of songs with a number associated with each one.
+Enter a song number to add it to the playlist.
+When you are done adding songs, type `stop`.
+You will be prompted to save the playlist.
+Enter `yes/no`.